-The MHRA is committed to improving patient safety and strategically runs regular public health campaigns to raise awareness about the importance of reporting to the Yellow Card Scheme
+The MHRA is committed to improving patient safety and strategically runs regular public health campaigns to raise awareness about the importance of reporting to the Yellow Card scheme.

-Please contact us if you would like more information about the Yellow Card Scheme to help us raise awareness, or you wish to add information to your website or intranet, or to receive paper Yellow Card reporting forms for healthcare professionals or patients.
-Yellow Card forms are available which you can download and print from the downloads section of this website.
+Please contact us if you would like more information about the Yellow Card scheme to help us raise awareness, or you wish to add information to your website or intranet, or to receive paper Yellow Card reporting forms for healthcare professionals or patients.
+Yellow Card forms are available which you can download and print from the Resources section of this website.
 See our animated video below developed by the MHRA to promote the reporting of suspected side effects.
 It can also be seen on MHRA's YouTube channel.
 Feel free to share and like the animation on social media.

 Did you know that the above video can be downloaded here and added to patient waiting room television screens?
 Help us widen the use of this animation and reach as many patients as possible to help raise awareness about Yellow Card reporting.
 You can do this by speaking to your local GP practice or letting the person in charge of the patient waiting area, usually by speaking to the person at reception, know about accessing this link so they can get this added and shown to patients to encourage Yellow Card reporting of suspected side effects to medicines.